arjunsinghy96/dyte-video-shopping-sample/BLOG.md

             {"dyte_auth_token": participant["token"]}, status=status.HTTP_201_CREATED
         )
 ```
-We are using the `DyteAPIClient.add_participant` to add a `Customer Support` participant to our Dyte meeting and returns `dyte_auth_token` for this participant.
+We are using the `DyteAPIClient.add_participant` to add a `Customer Support` participant to our Dyte meeting and return `dyte_auth_token` for this participant.

 #### 4. Getting dyte participant token for user

 Now, let's add another custom action, `user_token`, to retrieve `dyte_auth_token` for the customer.
-We will use this API to instantiate DyteClient for user.
+We will use this API to initiate DyteClient for user.

 ```python
     @action(methods=["get"], detail=True, url_path="user-token")